 A healthy brain needs blood pressure and blood flow to be constant.
 Any significant change could damage brain tissue or neurons.
 But when you experience stress (regardless of whether it is physical, emotional, or mental), your heart rate and blood pressure change in response.
 Cerebral autoregulation (CA) maintains a relatively constant flow of blood throughout the brain even when your heart rate or blood pressure change.

 To keep blood flow and pressure in your brain constant, CA will either constrict or dilate (e.g., make smaller or larger) the blood vessels that keep blood moving in and out of your brain.
-In order to do that, CA is in constant communication with your autonomic nervous system (described above).
+To do that, CA is in constant communication with your autonomic nervous system (described above).

-Increased or decreased blood pressure are common after a brain injury.
-In fact, some patients experience constantly changing blood pressure in their brain, which causes chronic pain or recurring symptoms.
+Increased or decreased blood pressure is common after a brain injury.
+In fact, some patients experience constantly changing blood pressure in their brains, which causes chronic pain or recurring symptoms.

 As with the ANS, repairing the CA system is best done via physical exercise.
 Exercise puts stress on the brain and forces the autoregulation system to be used.
 At first, you’ll likely experience symptoms when you try to exercise.
 But under the watchful eye of a therapist, you can help your brain learn from its failures.
 With the proper timing and order of therapies, patients can recover from problems with cerebral autoregulation.